The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

 Awarded to a rising junior accepted in the Teacher Education Program within the UWG College of Education, be a graduate of a public high school within Heard or Carroll counties, and maintain a 3.0 GPA or higher.
 Additionally, two professors (education or major area) must provide a recommendation.
 Financial need must also be considered.

 The scholarship was established by the Carroll County Retired Educators Association.

 Awarded to a senior who is majoring in Education and completing the internship phase of the program.
 Preference given to students from one of the following counties: Carroll, Fulton, DeKalb, Fayette, or Stephens.

-Combs (Lewis L. & Floy Burson) Memorial Scholarship
+Lewis L. & Floy Burson Combs Memorial Scholarship

-Preference should be given to a student who attended high school in Heard County or Carroll County, GA and who are majoring in Education.
+Awarded to student majoring in Education.
+Preference should be given to a student who attended high school in Heard County or Carroll County, GA.

 Jill Bryson Legacy Scholarship